MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpanel.md

 <!--Description-->
 Available in the latest Windows 10 Insider Preview Build.
 Disables all Control Panel programs and the PC settings app.

 This setting prevents Control.exe and SystemSettings.exe, the program files for Control Panel and PC settings, from starting.
-As a result, users cannot start Control Panel or PC settings, or run any of their items.
+As a result, users can't start Control Panel or PC settings, or run any of their items.

 This setting removes Control Panel from: